jrfent/hoodcleaning/README.md

 I've just tried creating a Google My Map for [Miami Hood Cleaning](https://drive.google.com/open?id=1s0S_U_8tYE-ubc2Ecd_Dnvkr43lY3HGl&usp=sharing) Pros.
 It will be interesting to see if the links from the map are valuable.

+We just completed a wordpress site for [Nashville Hood Cleaning Pros](http://nashvillehoodcleaningpros.com).
+Hopefully it will rank quickly.
+We have tons of opportunities in Nashville.